 - 1. Have a cover page consisting of a completed Commitment to Academic Integrity Form (you sign it by typing your name). - 2.
-Be double-spaced. - 3.
-Be written in 12PT, "Cambria" (the default MS Word font), or another similar serif-type font. - 4.
+Be double-spaced. - Be written in 12PT, "Cambria" (the default MS Word font), or another similar serif-type font. - 4.
 Have side-margins of 1 inch. - 5.
 Have horizontal alignment that is fully justified. - 6.
 Have no extra space between paragraphs. - 7.
 Have each paragraph begin with a tab indentation. - 8.
 Have the paper's total word count at the top left corner of the title page. - 9.
 Have a descriptive title (see section on title pages below). - 10.
 Have page numbers (see section on page numbering below). - 11.
-Follow the APA-style for (A) in-text citations and (B) the last page's list of all references (see section on citing your sources below).
+Use footnote citations (see section on citing your sources below).